NataliiaShevchenko620/Finance_loan_approval_prediction_data/README.md

   - The model intercept (i.e., y-intercept) of the regression line is 103.57.
   - The Mean Absolute Percentage Error (MAPE) is 0.3387.
   - The maximum loan amount for a mortgage = 103.57 + (0.007927 * Total Income).

+A Flask app was created which initialized a Flask web application, loaded assets (including a trained model and scaler), and defined routes for handling GET and POST requests.
+A predict function was designed to process input data, convert categorical features, scale continuous features, and make predictions.
+A Tableau dashboard was rendered.

+We've defined an app object.

+The line you’ve provided is calling the run() method on an object named app.
+To execute this code, you’ll need to make sure that: